fe-moldark/wesleykent-website/thebasics.markdown

 So, the GROUP's permissions include YES to read, NO to write, and YES to execute.<br><br>
 Lastly, the 0 indicates NO permissions at all for anyone else outside the user and group.<br><br><br>
 And one thing I almost forgot to add - `chmod` and `chown`.<br>
-- To "own" a file, thus giving yourself permissions to use it you can use the `chown USERNAME filename` command.<br><br>
+- To "own" a file, thus giving yourself permissions to use it, you can use the `chown USERNAME filename` command.<br>
 - The `chmod` command can be used to add or otherwise alter permissions for a file.<br>
 For example: `chmod +x filename` will give you executable permissions, or something like `chmod 777 filename`, where the number is whatever permissions you want to designate.<br><br><br>